 In the early 1920s, the turmoil in the rice markets settled.
 In the same period, the volume of imported rice arrived in Tokyo decreased and the ratio of imported rice to all physical rice arrived remained below 30\% (see Figure \ref{fpe_fig7}).
 For Osaka, the major destination of Taiwanese and Korean rice, the volume of imported rice arrived increased, and the ratio of imported rice to all physical rice arrived remained over 50\% (see Figure \ref{fpe_fig8}).
-Asahi Shimbun reported that the Osaka-Dojima rice exchange failed to provide an accurate index of the expected price in the spot market in the early 1920s.
-Shimbun stated, ``The futures market in Osaka was disrupted because 440,000 {\it koku} of Korean rice was stored in the city of Osaka.
+Asahi Shimbun reported that the Osaka rice futures market failed to provide an accurate index of the expected price in the spot market in the early 1920s.
+The newspaper stated, ``The futures market in Osaka was disrupted because 440,000 {\it koku} of Korean rice was stored in the city of Osaka.
 Additionally, the large amount of Korean rice was stored around Osaka.''\footnote{See \citet{asahi1924ikr} for details.}

-Therefore, while the market efficiency improved in Tokyo, efficiency decreased in Osaka, reflecting the asymmetric situation between Tokyo and Osaka.
+Therefore, while the market efficiency measure improved in Tokyo, it decreased in Osaka, reflecting the asymmetric situation between Tokyo and Osaka.

-\subsubsection{Improving Market Efficiency in the Late 1920s}
+\subsection{Improving Market Efficiency in the Late 1920s}

 In the late 1920s, Tokyo and Osaka futures provided an accurate index of the expected price of spot rice.
-The reasons for the improvement in efficiency were two-fold.
+The reasons for the improvement in the efficiency measure were two-fold.
 First, the rice cultivated in Taiwan and Korea changed in quality.
 Second, government-owned physical rice increased after the late 1920s.
-The next section discusses these two factors.

-With respect to the changes in Taiwanese and Korean rice, a newspaper published in June 1924 reported that the quality differences between domestic and Korean rice had shrunk.
+With respect to the changes in Taiwanese and Korean rice, a newspaper published in June 1924 reported that the quality differences between domestic and Korean rice were less pronounced.

-\begin{quote} ``In June 18, the Society of Housewives held a rice tasting event in Tokyo.
+\begin{quote} ``On June 18, the Society of Housewives held a rice tasting event in Tokyo.
 About 70 people from the Tokyo Metropolitan Government, the Ministry of Agriculture and Commerce, the Bank of Korea, the Oriental Development Company (Toyo Takushoku Company), and so on were invited to the event.
 The participants tasted the domestic rice and the Korean rice.
 They tried to guess which Korean rice was in all the samples.
 However, only five of them, who were the experts on rice trading, guessed Korean rice exactly.''\footnote{See \citet{asahi1924brd} for details.} \end{quote}